tigerfarm/tigtaskrouterworker/README.md

 <img src="TR_WorkerAr.jpg" width="300"/>

 - Click Accept.
 Your phone will ring, and, End conference will be highlighted because the call is a conference call.
-- Answer your phone, and you are connected to the caller in a conference call.
+- Answer your phone, and you are connected to the caller.
-- Click End conference, and both you (the TaskRouter worker) and the caller are disconnected from the conference.
+- Click End conference, and both you (the TaskRouter worker) and the caller are disconnected from the conference; the conference is ended.

 You now have a working and tested TaskRouter implementation.

 Next steps:
 - Add workers.
-- Add voicemail, for the case where no workers are available.
+- Add voicemail, for the case where no workers are available during a timeout period.
 This requires setting up voicemail, then linking your Workflow timeout to use voicemail.
 - Add business hours to your IVR.
-If not business hours, go to straight to voicemail.
+If not with the business hours, go straight to voicemail.
-- Add a sales TaskRouter queue and Workflow.
+- Add a sales TaskRouter queue (skills HAS "sales") and Workflow.
-- Add sales workers.
+- Add sales workers ({"skills":["sales"],"contact_uri":"+16505551111"}).
+- Implement a Twilio Client so that the agents can receive calls on their laptop.
+Click [here](https://github.com/tigerfarm/OwlClient) for my sample Twilio Client.

 --------------------------------------------------------------------------------